Telegram (software): Privacy and security features

 By default, logging into Telegram requires either an SMS message sent to the registered number or a code message sent to one of the active sessions on another device.
 Users have the option to set a two-step verification password and add a recovery email.
 In late 2022, options to Sign in with Apple and Sign In with Google or with an email address were added.
 Whenever a new device successfully logs in to a user's account, a special service notification is sent and a login alert is displayed in the chat list of their other devices.

 In the Privacy and Security submenu of Settings, users have the option to hide their "Last Seen" status, which reflects the last time the user opened a Telegram app.
-Hiding the status obfuscates the exact time of the user being online and hides the statuses of other people respectively.
+Hiding the status obfuscates the exact time the user was online and hides the statuses of other people respectively.
 Similarly, users can hide their phone number and profile photo from people based on categories such as Non-Contacts or by adding exceptions.
-When a user chooses to hide their profile photo, they have an option of setting an alternative "Public Profile Picture" that will be shown instead.
+When a user chooses to hide their profile photo, they can set an alternative "Public Profile Picture" that will be shown instead.

 In the same menu, users can restrict the circle of people who can call them or invite them to groups and channels, while Premium users also have the option to restrict who can send them text and voice messages.

 The Devices submenu shows all of the active devices on a user's account and allows them to remotely log out from those devices.

 Data and storage settings

-Telegram clients have the ability to turn off media autoplay and automatic downloads for both WiFi and mobile data, adjusting them for media type and size.
+Telegram clients can turn off media autoplay and automatic downloads for both WiFi and mobile data, adjusting them for media type and size.
 Auto download settings can also be applied based on chat type such as group, channel or private.

 Cache settings can be changed to automatically clear the cache once it reaches a certain size or a certain time passes.
 The interface shows users a visual representation of their storage usage and also lets them sort their cached media by size to clear specific items.